 Q. Do I need to make changes to my database for better performance in your cloud database?

 A.To assist organizations who are thinking of moving to the cloud and have concerns about the efficiency of their database systems, we offer our popular Architectural Health Check service.
 This analysis service identifies performance and best practices issues and makes actionable recommendations to optimize your database.
 Acting on these recommendations will make your database perform better on-premise, and be prepared to take full advantage of cloud computing.

 Q. Does Cloud Database support PostGIS?

 Q. Does Cloud Database create databases automatically?

-A. Yes, it does.
-Cloud Database will create replicas within a Cloud Database cluster automatically according to thresholds you set to provide more horsepower to handle read loads (horizontal scaling).
+A. Yes, the Cloud Database will create replicas within your database cluster automatically based on thresholds you set to handle increasing read loads (known as horizontal scaling, or scale out).
 When a Cloud Database cluster is first created it has a single master server plus the number of read replicas you specify.
-The master hosts a single Postgres 'cluster' which can contain many databases.
-To create these databases automatically you would need to use psql scripts as follows:
+The master hosts a single Postgres cluster which can contain many databases.

 Q. Do I have my own instance of the Cloud Database console or am I sharing it with others?

 A. Each Postgres Plus Cloud Database console, one in each supported Amazon region, supports all customers in that region.